PhilippHeuer/docker-certificates/README.md

 docker run -it --rm --volumes-from cert philippheuer/docker-certificates ca-update
 ```

-To add your custom certificate you need to run the follow command one time:
 To use custom certificates, you need to mount them at `/etc/ssl/certs_custom/CERTNAME.crt` and it will be appended to the root certificate file by running the `ca-update` script.

 ```
 docker run -it --rm \
   --volumes-from cert \